jillesca/CLEUR-DEVNET-3707/README.md

 For this demo [one alarm was created.](grafana/alerts.yaml)

-When the average number of ISIS neighbors in a lapse of 30 second **is less than** the average number of ISIS neighbors in a lapse of 30 minutes, the alarm will trigger a webhook for the LLM.
+When the average number of ISIS neighbors in a lapse of 30 second _**is less than**_ the average number of ISIS neighbors in a lapse of 30 minutes, the alarm will trigger a webhook for the LLM.

-This allows to work with `N` number of ISIS neighbors.
+This signal that a stable ISIS neighbor that was working on the last 30 minutes was lost, and allows to work with `N` number of ISIS neighbors.

 ## Prepare Demo